-Prescription Drug Safety Information from Blue Ridge Pain & Spine Associates
+Prescription Drug Safety Information from Blue Ridge Pain Management Associates

-The pain management physicians of Blue Ridge Pain & Spine Associates create an individualized treatment plan for each patient.
+The pain management physicians of Blue Ridge Pain Management Associates create an individualized treatment plan for each patient.
 We look at all available treatments that target a particular diagnosis or condition.
 It is important to be comprehensive since pain has such an enormous impact on the quality of life.

 Prescription pain medications are used for a variety of acute and chronic pain conditions.
 These medications can be an effective component of pain management but must be used with caution and safeguarded from inappropriate use by others.